xbarin02/collatz/README.md

 ![Performance for 32-bit blocks](https://github.com/xbarin02/collatz/blob/master/figures/perftest.png)

 The processing time of individual *N*-bit blocks (*2<sup>N</sup>* numbers in total) is independent of their magnitude.
-For instance, the processing time of *2<sup>32</sup>* 128-bit numbers on Intel Xeon E5-2680 v4 @ 2.40GHz machine is about 32 seconds.
+For instance, the processing time of *2<sup>32</sup>* 128-bit numbers of any magnitude on Intel Xeon E5-2680 v4 @ 2.40GHz machine is about 32 seconds.
 This corresponds to the throughput *1.34 &times; 10<sup>8</sup>* numbers per seconds.
 The program is single-threaded and uses 128-bit arithmetic.